cisagov/LME/.github/ISSUE_TEMPLATE/bug-or-error-report.md

 ## To Reproduce
 Steps to reproduce the behavior.
 These should be clear enough that our team can understand your running environment, software/operating system versions, and anything else we might need to debug the issue.

-An example of a usable reproducable list is this issue: [Issue1](https://github.com/cisagov/LME/issues/15) [Issue2](https://github.com/cisagov/LME/issues/19).
+An example of a usable reproducible list is this issue: [Issue1](https://github.com/cisagov/LME/issues/15) [Issue2](https://github.com/cisagov/LME/issues/19).

-To increase the speed and ability of reply we suggest you list down debugging steps you have tried, as well as the following information:
+To increase the speed and relevance of the reply we suggest you list down debugging steps you have tried, as well as the following information:

 ### Please complete the following information
 **Desktop:**